 The Students' Union (SU), in collaboration with the University, will be running an away day inviting both academics & student reps to come along and develop actions plans to decolonise the curriculum and alleviate the BAME awarding gap.
 This will be in College Court from 9am-5pm - you are welcome to attend and leave at any time!

 Thursday 13 February - Eugenics & Scientific Racism: A Conversation.
 6-8pm, Attenborough Lecture Theatre 1

-Wednesday 4 March - Womxn in STEM Speed Networking Event in collaboration with Careers Development Service and UoL Women in STEM Society, Timings and location TBC
+Wednesday 4 March - Womxn in STEM Speed Networking Event in collaboration with Careers Development Service & UoL Women in STEM Society

 Wednesday 6 November 2019 - Decolonising Education Workshop, 6pm-8.30pm, Bennett Link Lecture Theatre

 A workshop aimed at student reps, designed to empower and equip them with both a knowledge of the importance of decolonisation and the practical skills to decolonise on a local level.
 This event will be delivered by Fope Olaleye, NUS Black Students’ Officer.